Covid 19 coronavirus: Northland man allegedly forces way into isolation facility

 Webb said the Whangārei man breached security by allegedly forcing his way through the outer 1.8m fence and having brief contact with a returnee who was in the exercise area of the facility.

-"Police on site witnessed the incident and took immediate action to intervene, however, the member of the public fled the scene in a vehicle," he said.
+"Police on site witnessed the incident and took immediate action to intervene, however, the member of the public fled the scene in a vehicle."

 Webb said security measures in place meant the incident was detected by police straight away and officers commenced an immediate investigation.